Fox-ML-infrastructure/Fox-v1-infra/LEGAL/CLA.md

 Direct Competitor

-Any third party whose primary business includes developing, licensing, or providing machine learning or quantitative trading infrastructure products or services that are substantially similar to the Software (for example, commercial platforms primarily marketed as quantitative research, ML pipeline, or trading infrastructure solutions).
+Any third party whose primary business (meaning more than fifty percent (50%) of its revenue or business activities) includes developing, licensing, or providing machine learning or quantitative trading infrastructure products or services that are substantially similar to the Software (for example, commercial platforms primarily marketed as quantitative research, ML pipeline, or trading infrastructure solutions).
+For the avoidance of doubt, a company that uses the Software internally for its own trading or research activities is not a Direct Competitor solely by virtue of such internal use.

+Material Breach

+A breach that is significant, substantial, or has a material adverse effect on the other party's rights or interests under this Agreement, including but not limited to: unauthorized distribution, reverse engineering, benchmarking without consent, or use in violation of export controls.

 2. Grant of Rights